osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

 Now Apache should be ready to go.

 Download and extract https://github.com/jekkos/opensourcepos.
-If you downloaded it with Internet Explorer or Edge Right click on the zip file.
+If you using Windows right click on the zip file.
-Select properties and Select the Unblock button.
+Select properties and Select the Unblock button if it is there.
 Then extract the file.
 Place the extracted file into the htdocs directory.

 In Xampp Control Panel go to Mysql - Admin.